governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 These should not be treated as disconnected documents.
 They are better understood as **entry points, projections, and contribution surfaces** into the shared model.

+## Collaboration and viewpoints belong together

+This page and **Model Viewpoints** describe two sides of the same architectural idea.

+**Model Collaboration** explains how different roles contribute into the shared ontology-backed model through role-appropriate artifacts, experiences, and contribution surfaces.
+**Model Viewpoints** explains how those same roles, and the consumers of their work, need different ways of seeing and interpreting that same shared model.

+So in practice:

+- collaboration defines **who contributes, through what structures, and into what shared semantic backbone**
+- viewpoints defines **how different users, teams, frameworks, and applications consume or project that backbone**

+That means the long-term architecture is not one raw model UI for everyone.
+It is a shared canonical model underneath, with multiple role-specific experiences, apps, catalogs, dashboards, and interpretation surfaces above it.

+If collaboration explains how the model is populated, viewpoints explains how the model becomes usable.

 ## What the human roles are doing

 The role icons around the outside make the intended usage pattern much clearer.